Rakdoslover/project-4-story/README.md

 - Those hard hours were made so much easier by the giant help of the tutors.
 - They've giving me alot of different ways to look at an issue and maybe getting it to work another way.

+##### Various old students README-files
+- I've gotten some great tips from former students/lecturers on how to write the README.
+- They gave both tips on the structure but also the contents.

 [Back to Top of page](#tcontents)